dgodd/docs-bosh/about.md

 ---
 title: What is BOSH?
+menu:
+  main:
+    Name: What is BOSH?
+    identifier: bosh/about
+    parent: bosh
 ---

 BOSH is a project that unifies release engineering, deployment, and lifecycle management of small and large-scale cloud software.
 BOSH can provision and deploy software over hundreds of VMs.
 It also performs monitoring, failure recovery, and software updates with zero-to-minimal downtime.